Discover Budapest from the Danube: Public Ferries and Sightseeing Cruises

 Public Ferry Services

-The beauty of the public ferry system lies in its integration with Budapest's broader transport network.
-If you're already carrying a Budapest Card or daily travel pass, you can hop aboard the D14 ferry on weekdays without paying additional fees.
-Single ferry tickets cost just 170 HUF for adults and 110 HUF for students and pensioners—making this one of the most budget-friendly ways to experience the Danube.
+What's cool about these ferries is they work with the rest of Budapest's transport system.
+If you've got a Budapest Card or daily travel pass, you can hop on the D14 during weekdays without paying extra.
+Single tickets are just 170 HUF for adults and 110 HUF for students and seniors.
+We're talking about one of the cheapest ways to get on the Danube here.

 Tourist Boat Tours and Cruises